 Regulations for the Degrees of Bachelor of Medicine and Bachelor of Surgery (MB ChB)

-(a) Admission to Second Year Classes in Medicine is limited to a number, determined annually, of candidates who are eligible by virtue of citizenship or permanent residence in New Zealand (but see regulation 1(j)).
+- Admission to Second Year Classes in Medicine is limited to a number, determined annually, of candidates who are eligible to be considered as domestic students as defined in the Admission to University Statute clause 3.3 (but see regulation 1(j)).

 A candidate may apply once only in each of the three categories of this regulation.